Enter7ainer/assignment-traffic-light-react/README.md

 ## Compliments

 A big thank you to Devise for giving me an opportunity to provide some solutions to this hyperthetical problem.
-There are many ways one could approach this assignment, but I opted for something that fit the inital outlay of the task - and jazzed it up a bit!
+There are many ways one could approach this assignment, I opted for something that fit the inital outlay of the task - and just jazzed it up a bit!